annaferrari02/drug-safety-signal-detection/README.md

 MISTRAL_API_KEY=your_key_here
 ```

 Without this key, drug name resolution uses the offline dictionary and fuzzy matching (steps 0–2).
-Mistral is only invoked when these fail.
+Moreover, there will be no common-terms explanation of adverse events.

 ### Optional: Rebuild from raw FAERS data